AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-install.md

 1. Create `wf-workfront-users` in [!DNL Experience Manager] User Group and assign the permission `jcr:all` to `/content/dam`.

 A system user `workfront-tools` is automatically created and the required permissions are managed automatically.
-All users from [!DNL Workfront] who use the enhanced connector are automatically added as a part of this group.
+All users from [!DNL Workfront] who use the connector are automatically added as a part of this group.

 ## Configure the connection between [!DNL Experience Manager] and [!DNL Workfront] {#configure-connection}